-The story has been drilled into students’ heads for ages—whether from parents, teachers, or grandparents—that traditional college is an absolute must.
-Many students go to a four-year school because they believe it’s the normal thing to do.
+The story has been drilled into students’ heads for ages — whether from parents, teachers, or grandparents — that traditional college is an absolute must.
+Many students go to a four-year school because they believe it’s the expected thing to do.
 According to research by Degree Query, 30 percent of students worldwide only go to a four-year college because they think it’s the natural progression after high school, and 23 percent only go because they think it’s what’s expected from them.
-Make the family proud: Go to a four-year university.
+Make the family proud; go to a four-year university.
 But, is a bachelor’s degree THAT important?
 Is it the end-all in education?
 Sure, everyone needs a skill to support themselves and their families, but do those skills need to come from training at expensive four-year universities?
-There is another option; one that makes so much sense practically and financially—trade schools.
+There is another option; one that makes so much sense practically and financially — trade schools.

-A trade school sometimes referred to as a vocational school, technical school, or vocational college, is a post-secondary institution that’s designed to give students the technical skills to prepare them for a specific occupation.
-Here’s another definition.
-Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for work in the trades.
+A trade school is sometimes referred to as a vocational school, technical school, or vocational college.
+It is a post-secondary institution designed to give students the technical skills to prepare them for a specific occupation.
+Vocational training, also known as Vocational Education and Training (VET) or Career and Technical Education (CTE), provides job-specific technical training for work in the trades.
 These programs generally focus on providing students with hands-on instruction and can lead to certification, a diploma or certificate.
 Examples of trade schools include UEI, American Career College, and Summit Academy.

 At a trade school, you can get a degree in fields like information technology, nursing and health sciences, automotive technician training, and medical assisting.
-Program lengths vary, but typically, they can range from anywhere from eight months to two years.
-Here at Summit Academy, we are a non-profit entity and the programs are 20 weeks in length.
+Program lengths vary, but typically they can range from anywhere from eight months to two years.
+At Summit Academy, we are a non-profit entity and our programs are 20 weeks in length.